sarahbonnin/CRG_RIntroduction/exercise10.md

 vec2 <- c("kiwi", "apple", "pear", "grape")
 ```

-* Use an if statement and the %in% function to check whether "apple" is present in vec2 (print that there is an apple!)
+* Use an if statement and the %in% function to check whether "apple" is present in vec2 (in such case print "there is an apple!")

 <details>
 <summary>